MaorBer/Monopoly_Game/README.md

 4. **End Your Turn:** Click the "End Turn" button to pass the turn to the next player.
 5. **Game Over:** The game continues until only one player remains or a predefined condition is met.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a pull request or open an issue for any bugs or feature requests.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.

-## Acknowledgments

-- Special thanks to the creators of the original Monopoly game for the inspiration.
-- Thanks to the Qt community for providing an excellent framework for building applications.